-So if we ask the question what is the unit of vibration, there is no single answer.
-Besides, as there are many factors to consider we have to break down the topic and understand few things.
-Basically, there are several units which can be used depending on the properties of vibration.
+So if we ask what is the unit of vibration, there is no single answer.
+Besides, as there are many factors to consider we have to break down the topic and understand a few things.
+Basically, there are several units that can be used depending on the properties of vibration.
 Following are the various units:

 When we consider cycles per second or the number of times a repetitive motion is generated by a vibrating object usually in 1 second we use the unit of frequency which is Hertz (Hz).

-When the vibrating object reaches the maximum speed during the vibration cycle units like mm/s or cm/s is used to basically measure the changing rate of displacement (D) per unit time.
+When the vibrating object reaches the maximum speed during the vibration cycle units like mm/s or cm/s are used to basically measure the changing rate of displacement (d) per unit time.

-Defined as the changing rate of velocity(V) per unit time here vibration can be measured using m/s2, cm/s2, mm/s2 and g.
+Defined as the changing rate of velocity(V) per unit time here.
+Vibration can be measured using m/s2, cm/s2, mm/s2.

 Other Possible Units